DDELS/DDELS.github.io/README.md

 ### Why?
-Computers are starting, if not already, being used in our everyday lives.
+* Computers are starting, if not already, being used in our everyday lives.
 Such as our cell phones, cars, laptop, etc....

+### Education
+* New York Institute of Technology, Manhattan, NY
+	* Bachelor's in computer Science with a focus in Cyber Security

-### Experince
+### Experience

-### Jekyll Themes
+### Volunteer Service

-### Support or Contact
+### Skills